 Clinical Psychologists do not currently prescribe drugs but most will have a good understanding of relevant medicines and will be able to identify when you should consult your doctor for medical help.

 Psychiatry is a medical specialty, in the same way that cardiology, paediatrics, and orthopaedic surgery are medical specialties.
 Psychiatry is the medical specialty that deals with mental illness.
 Like other specialists, psychiatrists have to undertake a basic medical degree and then complete advanced training in their particular area of specialty.
-In New Zealand a major difference in the training of psychiatrists and clinical psychologists centres on the use of medication for treatment.
-Because psychiatrists are medical practitioners they are able to prescribe medications, which clinical psychologists are not.
-Some psychiatrists have a strong interest in psychological therapy and may have given much emphasis to this in their training and practice.
-However, it is probably true in general that psychiatrists have particular strengths in understanding the biological processes associated with mental health problems and the use of medication as a treatment.
+In New Zealand a major difference in the training of psychiatrists and clinical psychologists is that psychiatrists prescribe medications while clinical psychologists primarily use talk therapies to understand and resolve the issues they are facing.
+Some psychiatrists have a strong interest in psychological therapy but it is probably true in general that psychiatrists have particular strengths in understanding the biological processes associated with mental health problems and the use of medication as a treatment.
 To practise psychiatry in New Zealand, psychiatrists must be registered with New Zealand Medical Council.
 Many are members of the Australian and New Zealand College of Psychiatrists.
-In practice, psychiatrists and clinical psychologists often work in similar ways with similar clients, and often work together.
+In practice, psychiatrists and clinical psychologists often work with similar clients, and often work together.

 In New Zealand, psychotherapy commonly refers to psychological therapies that are based on so-called psychodynamic theories of human behaviour and personality.
 These theories emphasise the importance of unconscious mental processes, early childhood experiences, and the role of emotions in shaping behaviour.